<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3993628&amp;fmt=gif">

 • Pharmacological response is similar in pigs and humans.

 In our pig model of neuropathic pain, we assessed common agents that are used in the clinic.
-Both morphine and gabapentin exhibited responses similar to what is seen in the clinic.
+Positive controls exhibited responses similar to what is seen in the clinic.
 Additionally, the NK1 antagonist that showed efficacy in rodent studies failed to show efficacy in both the clinic and the pig model of Neuropathic pain.

 Positive_controls_VF

-Figure: Response to Von Frey after treatment with Gabapentin, Morphine and Aprepitant (NK1 antagonist).
+Figure: Response to Von Frey after treatment with Positive controls.

 Results show that the pig neuropathic pain model can detect spontaneous pain behavior, respond to feather and Von Frey stimuli, and measure pain-related biomarkers in the spinal cord and at the site of injury.
 This model also addresses the complexity of chronic neuropathic pain conditions.
 Based on this, we suggest, that the pig neuropathic pain model can be used as a valuable tool to further investigate the shift between inflammation-mediated pain, the typical clinical presentation of peripheral neuropathy, and chronic neuropathic pain.
 This model offers a new, large animal model for peripheral neuropathy, which may help in the development of new therapeutic agents and successful translation to effective clinical therapy.